Inverse problems for quasi-linear elliptic systems modeling electrolysers

 In the present work we want to initiate the analysis of the inverse problem described in \Cref{Inverse} assuming that we can prescribe and measure the quantities of interest as described in (\ref{S1E16})-(\ref{S1E19}).
 We want to assume here that our electrolyser cell reached an equilibrium state and therefore all quantities involved are time-independent and satisfy the corresponding static equations

-Further, we will make at some points the (unphysical) assumption that $g_i=0$ for all $i$.
-The situation in which $g_i\neq 0$ is much more complex than its source-free counter part.
+Further, we make at some points the (unphysical) assumption that $g_i=0$ for all $i$.
+The situation in which $g_i\neq 0$ is much more complex than its source-free counterpart.
 We hence focus at some instances on the following equations

-where $\epsilon=\epsilon(x)$ is assumed to be known, $D_i=D_i(c,T,x)$ and $\phi=\phi(c,T,x)$ are unknown functions of the concentrations, the temperature and the position.
-Further $q\in \mathbb{R}^M$ is a known constant vector.
+where $\epsilon=\epsilon(x)$ is assumed to be known, $D_i=D_i(c,T,x)$ and $\phi=\phi(c,T,x)$ are unknown functions of the concentrations, the temperature, and the position.
+Further, $q\in \mathbb{R}^M$ is a known constant vector.

 \fbox{ }